scutcyr/SoulChat2.0/README.md

     url = "https://aclanthology.org/2025.acl-long.55/",
     pages = "1081--1115",
     ISBN = "979-8-89176-251-0",
     abstract = "Currently, large language models (LLMs) have made significant progress in the field of psychological counseling.
 However, existing mental health LLMs overlook a critical issue where they do not consider the fact that different psychological counselors exhibit different personal styles, including linguistic style and therapy techniques, etc. As a result, these LLMs fail to satisfy the individual needs of clients who seek different counseling styles.
 To help bridge this gap, we propose PsyDT, a novel framework using LLMs to construct the Digital Twin of Psychological counselor with personalized counseling style.
 Compared to the time-consuming and costly approach of collecting a large number of real-world counseling cases to create a specific counselor{'}s digital twin, our framework offers a faster and more cost-effective solution.
 To construct PsyDT, we utilize dynamic one-shot learning by using GPT-4 to capture counselor{'}s unique counseling style, mainly focusing on linguistic style and therapy techniques.
 Subsequently, using existing single-turn long-text dialogues with client{'}s questions, GPT-4 is guided to synthesize multi-turn dialogues of specific counselor.
 Finally, we fine-tune the LLMs on the synthetic dataset, PsyDTCorpus, to achieve the digital twin of psychological counselor with personalized counseling style.
-Experimental results indicate that our proposed PsyDT framework can synthesize multi-turn dialogues that closely resemble real-world counseling cases and demonstrate better performance compared to other baselines, thereby show that our framework can effectively construct the digital twin of psychological counselor with a specific counseling style."
+Experimental results indicate that our proposed PsyDT framework can synthesize multi-turn dialogues that closely resemble real-world counseling cases and demonstrate better performance compared to other baselines, thereby show that our framework can effectively construct the digital twin of psychological counselor with a specific counseling style.", }
-}
 ```